jakeret/hope/docs/index.rst

 Benchmarks
 ----------

-All the benchmarks have been made available online as `IPython notebooks <http://refreweb.phys.ethz.ch/hope/benchmark.html>`_.
+All the benchmarks have been made available online as `IPython notebooks <http://refreweb.phys.ethz.ch/hope/benchmark.html>`_ (also on `GitHub <https://github.com/cosmo-ethz/hope/tree/master/benchmarks>`_).
 If you would like to run the benchmarks on your machine, you can download the notebooks in the nbviewer.

 **Note**: Make sure to execute the *native_cpp_gen* the first time in order to generate the native C++ code and some Python utility modules.